-Today being an automotive mechanic, means more than just changing oil and replacing belts.
+Today, being an automotive mechanic, means a lot more than just changing oil and replacing belts.

-There are a lot of difficult situations, that automotive mechanics face on a day-to-day basis.
+Consequently, there are a lot of difficult situations, that automotive mechanics face, on a day-to-day basis.

-With all of the electronics in today’s vehicles; they now have another whole field of training to learn.
-Today, over 50% of their time is spent, diagnosing the problem.
+So, with all of the electronics in today’s vehicles, they now have another whole field of training to learn.
+Because, today, over 50% of their time is spent, diagnosing the problem.

-Fewer people these days are choosing to repair their own vehicles.
-Instead, wisely opting to bring their vehicles to an automotive mechanic.
-This is due partially to the complexity of automobiles in today’s world.
+So, fewer people these days, are choosing to repair their own vehicles.
+Instead, wisely opting to bring their vehicles, to an automotive mechanic.
+This is due partially to, the complexity of automobiles in today’s world.

 Automotive Mechanic More Challenging Problems

 Here are a few of the most challenging vehicle problems, that automotive mechanics encounter:

 Hydro-locked Engine ( liquid getting into the cylinders )

 So, you have a customer who decided, to go puddle jumping, in his brand-new Jeep Wrangler.
 Now you’ll have to try and explain, that there is water inside of the engines cylinders.

 When engines cylinders fill with water, the pistons have no place to put it.
 This can cause, all kinds of problems.
 Including, bent connecting rods, leaky gaskets and seals, as well as other problems.
 Consequently, your automotive mechanic, can explain this in detail.